FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/events/davos.md

         event badge or credential for entry.
 Book a private meeting room: events@fil.org"
       external-link: https://cvent.me/xbZ2w2
-    - title:
-        "With Honor Action Reception.
+    - title: "With Honor Action Reception.
 With Special Guests: Members of the U.S.
         Congressional Delegation.
 Hosted by Filecoin Foundation, With Honor Action"
       start-date: 2025-01-22T20:30:00.000Z
-      description:
-        With Honor Action, in partnership with Filecoin Foundation, is hosting the 4th Annual Reception for the bipartisan U.S. Congressional Delegation to the World Economic Forum.
+      description: With Honor Action, in partnership with Filecoin Foundation, is hosting the 4th Annual Reception for the bipartisan U.S. Congressional Delegation to the World Economic Forum.
 This invitation-only event will occur on Wednesday night.
 Space is limited, and attendance is by prior confirmation only.
-      location: "Davos, Switzerland"
+      location: Davos, Switzerland
-    - title:
-        Policy in Draft Reception.
+    - title: Policy in Draft Reception.
 Hosted by Filecoin Foundation, Hedera, and GBBC.
       start-date: 2025-01-22T17:00:00.000Z
       location: Davos, Switzerland